-Traditional Turkish Gozleme & Baklava hits Darby St
+Traditional Turkish gozleme & baklava hits Darby Street

-Owners Oscar & Senem, originally from Turkey, moved to Newcastle about 1.5 years ago after living in Sydney since the 90s.
-Ready for a lifestyle change and a slower paced area to raise their young family.
+Owners Oscar and Senem, originally from Turkey, moved to Newcastle recently after living in Sydney since the 90s.
+Ready for a lifestyle change and a slower-paced area to raise their young family.

 “My parents decided to move from Turkey to Australia, and back then we didn’t have much choice, we just said ok, wherever you guys go we’ll come with you.
 But I think we made a great choice to move, and now I’m really glad my parents made that decision to come here…Newcastle is a nice place for your family with beautiful beaches surrounding you and you don’t need to drive for hours trying to find a parking space.”

-They bought the space in January this year and have made a slow transition into the now Baba Yaga; a reflection of their personality.
+They bought the shop in January, 2018 and have made a slow transition into Baba Yaga; a reflection of their personality.

-The name Baba Yaga originates from Slavic literature; a witch who lives in a hut and flies through the air in a mortar, using the pestle as a rudder.
+The name Baba Yaga originates from Slovak literature; a witch who lives in a hut and flies through the air in a mortar, using the pestle as a rudder.

 My recommendation from the menu is their special Turkish iced tea.